 You might now be wondering about how the read committed isolation level affects message order guarantees.
 The answer is that it doesn't.
 Consumers still read all messages in the correct order and stop at any uncommitted message.
 So open transactions block read committed consumers.
 The Last Stable Offset (LSO) is the offset before the first open transaction offset.
 It is up to the LSO that read committed consumers can read up to.

 Both technologies offer mechanisms for reliable, durable messaging, so if reliability is a real concern then you can be sure that both have comparably strong guarantees.
-However I think that Kafka currently has the edge given the idempotent publishing and the fact that mismanaging the offset doesn't always mean that a message is lost forever.
+However I think that Kafka currently has the edge given the idempotent publishing and the fact that mismanaging the offset doesn't always mean that a message is lost forever as it will still be sitting their in the partition.